|Nutrition Facts (per serving)|

 |Total Fat 20g||26%|

 |Total Carbohydrate 1g||0%|

 |Total Sugars 0g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This simple recipe for Bohemian-style roast duck is delicious when served with Czech bread dumplings and Polish braised red cabbage.
 Duck or goose was too expensive for everyday eating, so this was a special-occasion meal in my family unless you were one of the szlachta (nobility).
 My sister has less-than-fond memories of making friends with the duck busia bought at the live poultry store only to witness its demise and its blood drained for czarnina soup.
 Luckily, I was spared these Kodak moments.
 Leftover duck can be used in cooked-meat pierogi filling, as stuffing for mushrooms and more.

-- Cut wing tips off, and excess fatty skin around the neck and from the cavity.
+Cut the wing tips off and duck, and remove any excess fatty skin around the neck and from the cavity.

-- Place duck breast-side down in a roasting pan with a lid and cover.
-If duck is right out of the refrigerator, let sit about 2 hours to come to room temperature.
+Place duck breast-side down in a roasting pan with a lid and cover.
+If the duck is right out of the refrigerator, let sit about 2 hours to come to room temperature.

 Remove from oven and let rest 10 minutes before carving.